mendix/docs/content/data-hub/data-hub-catalog/security.md

 ## 1 Introduction

+In Data Hub, the [Access Level]{#access-level) indicates the accessibility of a registered data source.

-When sharing data in an organization, access to and security of the data is a primary concern.
+When sharing data in an organization, access to and security of the data that is consumed is a primary concern.

 Security for an app can be defined at the app-level, module-level, and entity-level.
 Further authentication methods can also be specified to control access to the data associated with published datasets.